COMPRESSED AIR QUALITY AND PURITY INSTRUMENTS

 SUTO is providing cost-effective solutions, which provide real-time measurements on site to make sure the process is always under control, preventing failures and reducing risks drastically.

-In modern compressed air systems, air quality is an important factor when it comes to process reliability and safety.
+In modern compressed air systems, compressed air quality is an important factor when it comes to process reliability and safety.
 Compressors draw in all kinds of contaminants at their inlets, which are then transported into the system.
 Filters are usually installed after compressors to filter out these contents.
 The three parameters to be monitored are:

 • Oil content (measured in weight per volume [mg/m3])